mochoabuilds/autonomous-retail-checkout/README.md

   * Final Item Inventory and Checkout
   * This dataset is a growing list.
 It is mainly focused on scenarios that require long range temporal reasoning for differentiation.
 Other scenarios focus more on the object-action relationship, such as people pulling itmes from a shelf.
 This current dataset has 100 action-object classes, with 100 clips for each action and each clip running approx 10 seconds.
 In total the v1 dataset has 10,000 videos.
 It should be noted that all clips collected have variable resolution and frame rates.

-## 4 INSPIRATION & "PRETRAINING"
+## 4 "PRETRAINING"

-* Inspired by the human visual cortex, our system contains two pathways the ventral - focused on the shape and color of objects and dorsal - tuned to the motion of objects.
-This approach two-stream helps us better understand how to model spatio-temporal cues at different scales across multiple cameras.
 * We use an offshoot of ImageNet model to pre-train our system.
 We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across thousands of categories.
 Pre-training helps us avoid representational bottlenecks, boost our activations per tile and better balance the width and depth of the network.
+What's more this approach helps us better understand how to model spatio-temporal cues at different scales across multiple cameras.

 ## 5 ADDRESSING DATA BIAS